Measles

 Measles is spread by airborne or droplet (coughing, sneezing, drops from mouth/nose) transmission.
 Initial symptoms can include fever, runny nose, red, sore eyes (conjunctivitis) and cough.
 A rash usually then appears after a few days.
 This starts on the face/head and then spreads over the body, arms and legs in three to four days.
 People are infectious from the day symptoms first appear to four days after the rash starts.
 The incubation period (time from exposure to measles virus to symptoms starting) is about ten days but can be between seven and 18 days.

-Complications of measles infection can include otitis media (ear infections), diarrhoea and convulsions (fits).
+Complications of measles infection can include otitis media (ear infections), diarrhoea, pneumonia and convulsions (fits).
 Rarely, encephalitis (brain inflammation) or sub-acute sclerosing pan-encephalitis (fatal late onset brain inflammation) can occur.
 Risk of death from measles complications is age-related and is higher for children younger than one year and adults.
+Measles can be more severe in immunosuppressed individuals and during pregnancy, and increases the risk of miscarriage, stillbirth, or preterm delivery.

 Measles is described as 'endemic' if the disease is commonly reported (continuous transmission) in a defined geographical area for a 12-month period.
 Measles is endemic in many regions.
-Damage to health service infrastructure e.g. from conflicts or natural disasters and interrupted routine immunisation programmes increase risk of significant outbreaks.
+Damage to health service infrastructure e.g. from conflicts or natural disasters; vaccine hesitancy and interrupted routine immunisation programmes increase risk of significant outbreaks.

 Limits in national surveillance and reporting systems, together with measles infected people often not having access to healthcare (so not counted as cases), results in an underestimation of measles cases globally.
 The World Health Organization provides measles data on reported cases.
 See link to reported measles and rubella cases and incidence rates by member states (a spreadsheet which downloads to your computer).
 Data for European countries is also available from European Centre for Disease Prevention and Control.